RetroPie/RetroPie-Docs/docs/FAQ.md

 ### How do I hide the boot text?

-**note that you should be comfortable with editing files in Linux as any wrong edits on the following file can break your boot sequence requiring a reimage of your SD card**
+**NOTE that you should be comfortable with editing files in Linux as any wrong edits on the following file can break your boot sequence requiring a reimage of your SD card!**

 `sudo nano /boot/cmdline.txt`